mizlan/significant-figures/lib/README.md

 ## Manipulation of Expressions and Terms

-The `Data.SigFig.Types` module contains some functions to help with manipulating terms and expressions in Haskell, skipping the process of parsing.
+The `Data.SigFig.Types` module contains some functions to help with manipulating terms and expressions in Haskell, allowing one to skip the process of parsing.

 ## Reminders